-The question of whether or not social media can result in sales is pretty much as old as social media itself.
-What we’re seeing recently is an increase in social commerce – where both aspects are able to live happily next to each other and companies can track ROI for time and money invested in social media.
-A recent online study, conducted by Minneapolis-Based General Mills, of about 360 c-store shoppers aged 18-64, c-stores lagged behind in connecting with consumers via texts, alerts, emails or social media deals.
-It’s simply not enough to build loyalty and drive traffic with a great app or email program to get noticed or used.
-By using a social media marketing strategy to build awareness and actively market your services or products is critical in building participation through social media channels.
+The question of whether social media can lead to sales is as old as social media itself.
+What we are witnessing recently is a rise in social commerce, where both elements coexist harmoniously, and companies can measure the return on investment (ROI) for their time and money spent on social media.
+A recent online study conducted by General Mills, based in Minneapolis, surveyed approximately 360 convenience store (c-store) shoppers aged 18-64.
+C-stores lagged behind in connecting with consumers through texts, alerts, emails, or social media deals.
+It's no longer sufficient to cultivate loyalty and drive traffic solely through a great app or email program.
+Utilizing a social media marketing strategy to raise awareness and actively market your services or products is crucial for engaging with customers through social media channels.

-- Texts/apps from c-stores average about 13% in responses while other retail organizations receive 20% or more in active engagement.
+- Texts and apps from c-stores elicit responses from about 13% of customers, whereas other retail organizations receive 20% or more in active engagement.

 - Receiving coupons: 67%

 - Finding out about sales or special deals: 62%

 - Updates on new products or offerings: 55%